The "Narrow Down the Choices" ETF List

 iShares S&P/TSX Composite High Dividend ETF (XEI)

-If you're looking for dividends, this fund will give you that.
+If you're looking for dividends, these fund will give you that.
 In Canada, high-dividend funds are dominated by banks.
-This fund has fairly good diversification with "just" 30% exposure to banks, versus 40% to 55% for some other ETFs.
+Some dividend ETFs are better diversified than others.
+XIC has fairly good diversification with "just" 30% exposure to banks, versus other dividend ETFs at 40% (ZDV) to 55% (VDY).

 U.S. Equity ETFs